-Marilyn Pauline "Kim" Novak (born February 13, 1933) is a retired American actress who was one of the most popular Hollywood actresses of The 50s and The '60s, riding the Everyone Loves Blondes wave after Marilyn Monroe hit it big, though she managed to establish her own distinctive image and style.
+Marilyn Pauline "Kim" Novak (born February 13, 1933 in Chicago, Illinois) is a retired American actress who was one of the most popular Hollywood actresses of The '50s and The '60s, riding the Everyone Loves Blondes wave after Marilyn Monroe hit it big, though she managed to establish her own distinctive image and style.

 Born and raised in Chicago, Novak changed her name from Marilyn to Kim to avoid confusion with the aforementioned you-know-who.
 While attending college she took a job with Thor Refrigerators as "Miss Deepfreeze", traveling around America posing alongside the company's products.
 While on a stop in Los Angeles in 1953, an agent discovered her and got her a contract with Columbia Pictures.